Parylene Masking – General Concepts Explained

 - The need for specific fixturing

 - Materials need to be thoroughly cured before coating and outgassing should be avoided

 The list below includes components that in many cases should not be coated:

 Parylene Coating With HZO

-If you are masking for Parylene, you will need to implement the process correctly.
-Further, Parylene masking also requires considerable expertise and experience to identify factors affecting masking success.
+If you are masking for Parylene, you must implement the process correctly.
+Further, Parylene masking requires considerable expertise and experience to identify factors affecting masking success.
 These might include Parylene masking materials, the Parylene type, and the different areas that must be coated.
 Proper timing is also essential, as there is a relationship between the masking and coating processes.
 Any timing issues can impede coating quality.
 Managing electrostatic discharge is also a concern when masking.

 Fortunately, our engineers have years of this experience, creating custom masking plans for customers with electronic products of all sizes, shapes, and functions.
-Additionally, we have developed industry-leading masking equipment which can automate and semi-automate the process for larger productions.
+We have also developed industry-leading masking equipment that can automate and semi-automate the process for larger productions.